Is Surrogacy Legal in the State of New Mexico?

 Is Surrogacy Legal in New Mexico?

-• Traditional (genetic) surrogacy is not expressly governed by the gestational surrogacy provisions and may require additional or alternate legal steps, such as adoption or post-birth parentage proceedings.
+• Traditional (genetic) surrogacy is not the focus of the statute and may require different legal routes for establishing parentage, such as adoption-related processes.